jalkal/hexagonal-kata-kotlin/README.md

 We need a class that implements our external port, and this class will also receive as parameters the two internal ports we have just created.

 ```
     class AccountApplication(private val accountApi: InternalAccountApi, private val productApi: ProductApi) : ExternalAccountApi
 ```

 As you can see, I played with the import alias to distinguish our external and internal ports.
 Then, just implement the functions you need to accomplish your `ExternalAccountApi` contract.

 It should be as easy as call your `InternalAccountApi`, and do some minor logic in the `getInvoice` function.
-If you did not use TDD to do it, then you'll need to do some tests, but they should be quite easy (just return what the internal api returns, and the minor logic on the getInvoice)
+If you did not use TDD to do it, then you'll need to do some tests, but they should be quite easy (just return what the internal API returns, and the minor logic on the getInvoice)

 _Voilà_, you have your business logic done, with tests, and no external dependencies (check that you don't have any import that is not `api.model`
 , `api. external` or `api.internal` packages).
 If you have any external package, you've made something wrong, and we'll be using directly something from an